yozdas/ClassMethodDemo/ReadMe - OkuBeni.txt

 EN
-- This solution created for some tests which is given as homework by Engin Demiroğ
+- This solution is created for some tests which is given as homework by Engin Demiroğ
 - There are some missing parts, dont mind it.

 TR